 AFCP was established to support countries in preserving their cultural heritage and to demonstrate U.S. respect for other cultures.
 The AFCP competition for Montenegro aims to preserve cultural sites or objects and museum collections of historical or cultural significance to the cultural heritage of Montenegro.
 This award is considered to be an important contribution to the preservation of world cultural heritage.

-Call for proposals is now OPEN.
+Call for proposals is now CLOSED.

 Below you can review past AFCP projects implemented in Montenegro:

 In 2003, the U.S. Embassy through the Ambassador’s Fund for Cultural Preservation donated $30,600 for the restoration of the lower ramparts of the historic Kotor Fortress, recognized as a World Heritage site by UNESCO.

 The Kotor Fortress is situated on the banks of Kotor Bay, a natural harbor which in the Middle Ages served as an important artistic and commercial center.
 Many of the monuments in Kotor, including the fortress, were damaged by the 1979 earthquake, but have since been restored with help from the international community, including UNESCO and the U.S. Government.

 The project was done in cooperation with the Regional Institute for Protection of Cultural Heritage Kotor.

 In 2007, the U.S. Embassy Podgorica through the Ambassador’s Fund for Cultural Preservation donated $30,100 for the restoration of the Shadrvan (fountain) of the Hussein Pasha Mosque in Pljevlja.

 The project was done in cooperation with the Islamic Community of Pljevlja.